WFG

 How is the WFG UQS Score Calculated?

 The UQS (Unified Quality Score) for West Fraser Timber Co.
-Ltd. is calculated using a proprietary 5-pillar framework with 25 financial metrics.
+Ltd. is calculated using a proprietary 6-pillar framework with 29 financial metrics.
 Each pillar evaluates a different dimension on a 0–100 scale, then combines into a single weighted score.
 Scoring thresholds are calibrated per sector.
+Momentum is an optional Pro toggle — without it, you get the 5-pillar / 25-metric core shown below.

 Quality (25%) measures profitability and capital efficiency — ROIC, ROE, margins, GP/Assets, and FCF Yield.